Jessica Leslie Solicitor

 Employment Law

-Jessica Leslie is a Paralegal in the Employment team at Swinburne Maddison.
+Jessica Leslie is a Solicitor in the Employment team at Swinburne Maddison.
 She joined the firm in September 2025, having completed her law degree at Northumbria University while working full-time as a Solicitor Apprentice at another North East law firm.
-She is set to qualify as a solicitor in February 2026.
+She qualified as a solicitor in February 2026.

 During her apprenticeship, Jessica gained hands-on experience across a wide range of legal areas, including Employment, Commercial, Family Law, Property, Construction, and Private Client work.